-Due to its location on the Patrick Henry campus, the community is also concerned about the impact redevelopment might have on the safety and well being of students.
+Arlington Public Schools is studying the Career Center for possible sale or lease with a public private partnership.
+Due to its location on the Patrick Henry campus, the community is concerned about impacts redevelopment might have on the safety and well being of students.
+There are significant questions about the continuation of programming at the Career Center as this plan goes to print, including whether the Columbia Pike Library will remain on the site.
+No design or specification is available at this time.
 The AHCA has held meetings and made public comment, as have individual residents, on scenarios currently under consideration, with a focus on the functional aspects of redevelopment.
-[TODO: Add appendix of public comment] Whatever decisions are made for the Career Center site, additional impact in this area of the neighborhood will inevitably be felt as revitalization gets under way along Columbia Pike.
+Whatever decisions are made for the Career Center site, additional impact in this area of the neighborhood will inevitably be felt as revitalization gets under way along Columbia Pike.